 The latest COVID relief measure follows up an initial round of larger stimulus checks that allocated $1,200 to adults earning $75,000 AGI or less, $2,400 to couples earning $150,000 AGI or less, and $500 per qualifying minor dependent.
 And it may not be the last batch before the pandemic ends.

 Shortly after passing the spending bill Trump signed on Dec.
 29, 2020, the U.S. House of Representatives passed another stimulus measure that would replace the $600 checks with $2,000 checks, subject to the same income restrictions and phaseout formula.
-That bill ultimately wasn’t signed into law, but a similar measure that provides for $1,400 stimulus checks could still emerge in early 2021.
+That bill ultimately wasn’t signed into law, but it did foretell a similar measure authorizing a third round of stimulus checks worth $1,400 that became law in early March 2021.

 Fortunately for Americans counting on the second round of checks to top up their bank accounts after the holidays, this second measure’s fate has no bearing on the second round of stimulus payments.
 Most Americans have already received those payments.